Refugio Beach Oil Spill

 Species impacted include birds (brown pelicans, common murres, Pacific loons, snowy plovers), marine mammals (including California sea lions and dolphins), fish (especially surf perch and grunion), and marine invertebrates and their habitats.

 The spill also shut down fisheries, closed multiple beaches, and impacted recreational uses such as camping, non-commercial fishing, and beach visits.
 The Trustees held a public meeting on January 20, 2016, to begin soliciting ideas for restoration projects that would compensate for the environmental injuries.

 What's Happening Now?

-On March 13, 2020 the Department of Justice announced filing for public comment of a consent decree proposing a $22.3 million settlement to restore natural resources injured by the Refugio Beach oil spill.
+On March 13, 2020 the Department of Justice announced a proposed consent decree proposing a $22.3 million settlement to restore natural resources injured by the Refugio Beach oil spill.
 The settlement was finalized in October 2020 and will go toward resolving natural resource damage claims, to restore habitats and wildlife injured by oil, and to compensate the public for lost recreational opportunities.

 In April 2020 the trustees released a Draft Damage Assessment and Restoration Plan for public comment proposing $22 million from the settlement to be used to restore the wildlife and habitats, and to compensate the public for the impacts to recreation.
 The trustees also held two public meetings to gather input from stakeholders on the draft assessment and plan.

 After considering public comments received, on June 2021, the trustees released a Final Damage Assessment and Restoration Plan.
 The plan includes: